razonyang/tencent-cdn-cert-manager/README.md

 ## Testing

-I recommend testing your `.env` with `CA_DIR_URL = https://acme-staging-v02.api.letsencrypt.org/directory`, Otherwise, you may encounter a rate limit problem.
+I recommend testing you config with `CA_DIR_URL = https://acme-staging-v02.api.letsencrypt.org/directory`, in order to avoid the rate limit problem of Let's Encrypt.

-And change `CA_DIR_URL` as `https://acme-v02.api.letsencrypt.org/directory` if your config is OK.
+And then change `CA_DIR_URL` as `https://acme-v02.api.letsencrypt.org/directory` on production.

 ## Docker